 Château La Patache

-A little further north, on the Chemin de la Combe, lies what is now called Château la Patache, the existence of which dates to at least 1874, when it was listed in that year’s edition of Cocks et Féret in the possession of the Larroucaud family.
-I’m not convinced this was once an inn either, but whereas I may be uncertain of its history I am certain of one thing; this is a Pomerol estate to watch.
-That this is so is down to the current proprietor Peter Kwok who has installed a good team here, and who – with his focus on a single plot of vines on the Pomerol plateau – is clearly aiming high.
+Today the post office and stables have been reborn as Château la Patache, a name which dates back to at least 1874, when it was listed in that year’s edition of Cocks et Féret in the possession of the Larroucaud family.
+It was an estate I first visited in 2014, just a couple of years after it had changed hands, and it was immediately clear that this was a Pomerol estate to watch.
+That this was so is down to the new proprietor Peter Kwok who installed a good team here, and who is clearly aiming high.